gsamokovarov/pishleme/README.md

 # Pishleme

-You know the pet deterrent sprays that emit a harmless that keep those pesky pets out of forbidden areas?
+You know the pet deterrent sprays that keep those pesky pets out of forbidden areas?
 They are effective because they create a negative association with the area.
 And it's not you who has to enforce the rule.

 Some kids don't need deterrents.
 Others do, I call them pishlemes.
 If you have a pishleme, you know what I mean.